 Optimize the Environment

-To optimize master images, use the VMware OS Optimization Tool.
+To optimize golden images, use the VMware OS Optimization Tool.
 This tool helps optimize a variety of Windows systems for use with VMware Horizon 7.
 The optimization tool includes customizable templates to enable or disable Windows system services and features, per VMware recommendations and best practices, across multiple systems.

 Deploy a Large-Scale Environment